SUSTAINABLE AND FAIR PRODUCTION: IS THAT POSSIBLE IN CHINA? READ IT YOURSELF...

 We take every comment, whether via email, Facebook or Instagram very seriously and therefore would like to address a very important topic today - How can production in Asia be sustainable and what justifies the price of WeeDo Funwear suits?

-In the 1970s, our textile production was moved to Asia so that German consumers could buy cheaper clothes.
-The entire textile know-how step by step was outsourced to Asia.
+In the 1970s, European textile production was moved to Asia so that we could consume clothes more cheaply.
+So our entire textile know-how was transferred step by step to Asia.
 The infrastructure for German textile production has almost dried up to this day.
-Especially for the sustainable production of functional clothing, i.e. Sportswear made of high-tech fibers, there is no infrastructure in Europe.
-Take a look, here is a list of which factories are part of the infrastructure in the textile chain:
+There is no infrastructure in Europe for the sustainable production of functional clothing, ie sports clothing made from high-tech fibers.
+Look, here is a list of which factories are part of the infrastructure in the textile chain:

 - Factories that process PET bottles in chips for polyester production